ucsb-cs148-w24/project-pj09-liveordie/team/sprint03/lect11.md

 ## ==Scribe Notes==

 #### Rachel
-- What did:
+- What did: String position, scoreboard, reviewed PRs
-- What to do:
+- What to do: scoreboard
-- What blockers:
+- What blockers: N/A

 #### Jason
-- What did:
+- What did: Improvement to scripts, worked with frank on audio manager
-- What to do:
+- What to do: Enemy dropping system
-- What blockers:
+- What blockers: N/A

 #### Frank
-- What did:
+- What did: created Audio Manager & reviewed PRs
-- What to do:
+- What to do: Add details audio manager
-- What blockers:
+- What blockers: Discuss later

 #### Baige
-- What did:
+- What did: introduction to game background (small story b4 game), pixel arts for weapons
-- What to do:
+- What to do: incorporate weapon images
-- What blockers:
+- What blockers: N/A

 #### Cindy
 - What did: finished scripts for enemy attack